Akshayv2137/Learn-GitHub/README.md

 This sequence of commands allows for the seamless integration of changes from a specific branch into the trunk/master branch while providing an option to cancel the merge operation if necessary.t merge --abort
 ```

-#### Updating a local repository with changes from a Github repository
+#### Updating a local repository to a Github repository

-Question: How can I update my local repository with changes from a GitHub repository and track an existing branch?
+**Question:** How can I update my local repository with changes from a GitHub repository and track an existing branch?

 Instructions and Explanation:

-1. **Updating a local repository with changes from a GitHub repository**:
+1. **Updating a local repository with changes from a GitHub repository **:
    To update your local repository with changes from a GitHub repository, you can use the following Git command:
    ```sh
    $ git pull origin master